September 9, 2025

 Early Life

-Amrish Puri was born on 22 June 1932 in Nawanshahr, Punjab, into the Punjabi family of Lala Nihal Chand Puri and Ved Kaur.
-His elder brothers, Chaman Puri and Madan Puri, were also actors.
+Amrish Puri (22 June 1932 – 12 January 2005) was born in Nawanshahr, Punjab, into the family of Lala Nihal Chand Puri and Ved Kaur.
+His father, was a government officer while his mother was a homemaker.
+Puri had four siblings: elder brothers Chaman and Madan Puri, who also acted, elder sister Chandrakanta, and younger brother Harish.
 He was also the cousin of the great KL Saigal.
+Amrish grew up in a disciplined household, exposed to cultural traditions that influenced his career.

 His interest in performing arts increased when he joined DAV College in Hoshiarpur.
-In college, he was famous for playing the flute, imitating Dilip Kumar, sketching.
-He even had a flair for photography.
+In college he was famous for playing the flute, imitating Dilip Kumar, sketching, and even having a flair for photography.
 When he joined B.M.
 College in Simla, he found new ground for his talents.
 Along with athletics and trekking, he also started acting in plays staged at the Gaiety Theatre and Kali Bari Hall.

 The Making of a Legend

-He moved to Mumbai in 1953 but couldn’t find any success in finding a role of his liking and was rejected by filmmakers because of his unconventional looks.
+Amrish Puri moved to Mumbai in 1953 but couldn’t find any success in finding a role of his liking.
+He was rejected by filmmakers because of his unconventional looks.
+He even failed a screen test in 1954.
 It was the time when Amrish Puri joined All India Radio, where he did many radio plays and commercial spots.
 He was also a part of the popular programme “Hawa Mahal” until 1975.

-Amrish Puri had done almost 60 full-length plays.
-Some of Puri’s most notable roles were “Andha Yug,” where he played the character of Dhritarashtra, the Punjabi play “Kanak Di Balli,” “Rashomon,” based on Akira Kurosawa’s film of the same name, “Man is a Man,” a satirical comedy by Bertolt Brecht, “Aadhey Adhure,” where he played five roles: Sakharam Binder, Chup Court Chalu Hai!, and Girish Karnad’s Yayati, Hayavadan.
+He had done almost 60 full-length plays.
+One of Puri’s most notable play was “Andha Yug,” where he played the character of Dhritarashtra.
+Puri also did the Punjabi play “Kanak Di Balli,” “Rashomon,” based on Akira Kurosawa’s film of the same name, “Man is a Man,” a satirical comedy by Bertolt Brecht, “Aadhey Adhure,” where he played five roles, Sakharam Binder, Chup Court Chalu Hai!, as well as Girish Karnad’s Yayati, and Hayavadan.

 Amrish Puri On Screen

-In 1973, he starred in Girish Karnad’s Kaadu (1973), with G. S. Nataraj and Nandini Bhaktavatsala.
+In 1973, he starred in Girish Karnad‘s Kaadu (1973), with G. S. Nataraj and Nandini Bhaktavatsala.
 The film was a critical and commercial success.
 It also won the best film at the National Awards and the Filmfare Awards South.
-In 1974, he starred in the French-produced TV series Le soleil se lève à l’est (Sun Rises in the East), which was based on the life of Maharaja Ranjeet Singh.
-He worked with Shyam Benegal in Manthan (1976)” and “Bhumika (1977).”
-Some of his other films in this period include Jani Dushman (1979), Aakrosh (1980), Qurbani (1980), Dostana (1980), and Hum Panch (1980).
+He starred in the French-produced TV series Le soleil se lève à l’est (Sun Rises in the East) in 1974, which was based on the life of Maharaja Ranjeet Singh.

 The Era of Mogambo

-Casting director Dolly Thakore sent stills of him from the horror film Gehrayee to Steven Spielberg, but he seemed to be disinterested in the part.
+Casting director Dolly Thakore sent stills of him from the horror film Gehrayee to Steven Spielberg.
+Spielberg’s team aproached him but he seemed to be disinterested in the part.
 He wrote in his autobiography, The Act of Life, that American casting agents came to India to meet with him, and instead of auditioning, he asked them to watch him perform on the sets of a film.
 To his surprise, they came and selected him.

 Other Work